-Pets are prohibited, with the exception of aquarium fish with a maximum tank size of 20 gallons.
+Pets are prohibited, except for aquarium fish, which have a maximum tank size of 20 gallons.
 Any student requesting an exception to this rule must contact the Executive Director of Campus Life.
-This restriction does not apply to residents needing service animals.
-Residents needing service animals or emotional support animals should contact Disability Services prior to bringing their animal into Residence Life facilities.
+This restriction does not apply to residents needing service animals or emotional support animals.
+Residents needing service animals or emotional support animals should contact Disability Services before bringing their animal into Residence Life facilities.